petrjahoda/terminal_local_webservice/README.md

 ## Additional information
 * password is 2011
 * autologin to windows is preferred
-* webservice is running on port 8000
+* webservice is running on port 80
-* special page /RestartBrowser restarts only browser (not accessible from user interface, use remotely)
 * timer is set to 20 seconds (right top corner)
     * if server ip address has running webservice, counter starts to decrease every second and the displays the page from server
     * if no webservice is running on server, 20 seconds remains